Share this Article

 3. Are you interested in serving on the board?

-“I recommend neutrality in your response, should you be asked if you’re interested in serving,” says real estate agent Mindy Diane Feldman of Halstead Property.
+“I recommend neutrality in your response, should you be asked if you’re interested in serving,” says Mindy Diane Feldman, an agent at Halstead Property.
 "For example, say, ‘If the board or the building thought that I could make an important contribution, I would certainly be open to discussing it.’
 You never want the board to think that you are aiming for a position."

-In a relatively recent phenomenon, some application packages even ask applicants directly if they have any background or skills that may be useful to the board, in which case, Feldman says, it's fine to list expertise that might not be readily apparent from other parts of your board package.
+Some application packages might ask applicants directly if they have any background or skills that may be useful to the board, in which case, Feldman says, it's fine to list expertise that might not be readily apparent from other parts of your board package.

 4. Are you planning a renovation?

-Revealing the details of any renovation plans can be potentially concerning to board members.
-For one thing, you never know who may live adjacent to your apartment and dread the disturbance of a renovation.
+Hearing about any renovation plans can be a concern to board members.
+For one thing, you never know who may live adjacent to your apartment and might dread the disturbance of a renovation.
 “It is best to omit details of your proposed renovation until after closing,” says Bateman.